Universal geometrical link invariants: Homological set-up

 \subsection{Computation of the geometric intersection pairing}

 This intersection form has the nice feature that even if it is defined at the level of the covering space, it is encoded by geometric intersections on the base spase, graded by the local system.
-We refer to \cite[Section 7]{CrM}) , and below we present the main steps for the computations.
+We refer to \cite[Section 7]{CrM} for the complete construction, and we present the main steps for the computations below.

-\begin{notation}[Twisted local system]\phantom{A} \\ Let $\tilde{\Phi}^{\bar{\cN}}$ be the morphism induced by the level $\bar{\cN}$ local system $\Phi^{\bar{\cN}}$, that takes values in the group ring of $\Z^n \oplus \Z \oplus \Z$:
+\begin{notation}[Twisted local system $\bar{\Phi}^{\bar{\cN}}$]\phantom{A} \\ Let $\tilde{\Phi}^{\bar{\cN}}$ be the morphism induced by the level $\bar{\cN}$ local system $\Phi^{\bar{\cN}}$, that takes values in the group ring of $\Z^n \oplus \Z \oplus \Z$:

 Then, using the change of variables $ \iota$ from Definition \ref{iota} and the change of coefficients $f_C$ from Definition \ref{fc} we consider:

 This means that the monodromies of the associated local system are given by the following expression: